-Just in case you don’t know, the Betta fish natively originates from Cambodia, Vietnam and Thailand.
+Just in case you don’t know, the Betta fish natively originates from Cambodia, Vietnam, and Thailand.
 If you ever thought they lived or can be found in puddles then you’re wrong.
 The natural habitat for a Betta is like a shallow stagnant river with lots of vegetation and insects.
 So, if you’ve chosen the betta fish as your pet, that’s great.
 Yet, you’ll still need to become aware of the ideal fish tank temperatures for your new pet.

 Keeping your Betta fish in cold water will weaken its immune system.
-Long term it becomes too slow to move, eat and is easily prone to diseases.
+Long term it becomes too slow to move, and eat and is easily prone to diseases.
 Soon enough, your Betta fish will end up dead.

 I know you must have heard that the Betta fish is a low-maintenance aquarium fish a lot of times.
 Maybe that’s why you even got it and I’m not disputing that.
 However, putting your Betta fish in cold water will do a lot of harm than good.

 What’s the Ideal Water Temperature for A Betta Fish?

 The ideal water temperature for your Betta fish tank shouldn’t exceed or fall below 78-80°F.